mac-theobio/QMEE/index.md

 ---
-title: Quantitative Methods in Ecology and Evolution
+title: Quantitative Methods in Ecology and Evolution (winter 2024)
 ---

 <!--- COMMENT